epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. Create the folder in /srv/shared/restricted
 2. ``nfs4_setfacl -R -a "A:dg:project-<project-id>-users@hpc.cam.ac.uk:RX" srv/shared/<sharedproject>``
 3. ``nfs4_setfacl -R -a "A:fg:project-<project-id>-users@hpc.cam.ac.uk:R" srv/shared/<sharedproject>``
 4. These commands will mean that new files and folders added will also have the correct permissions.
 However they also give execute permissions on existing files which is not ideal.
-This command tidies this up by finding files and then removing the execute permission: find srv/shared/<sharedproject> -type f -exec nfs4_setfacl -x "A:g:project-<project-id>-users@hpc.cam.ac.uk:rxtncy" {} \;
+This command tidies this up by finding files and then removing the execute permission: ``find srv/shared/<sharedproject> -type f -exec nfs4_setfacl -x "A:g:project-<project-id>-users@hpc.cam.ac.uk:rxtncy" {} \;``
+5. Variations of this command can also be used to revoke the permission at the end of a group's access, because the ``find`` command acts recursively